 |

-To get the wide range of nutrients the body needs to remain healthy it is important to choose a variety of foods from the first four groups every day.
+To get the wide range of nutrients the body needs to remain healthy, it is important to choose various foods from the first four groups daily.
 Foods in the fifth group (fatty and sugary foods) are not essential to a healthy diet but add extra choice and taste.
-The proportion of each food group in the diet is shown by the different area occupied by each of the food groups on the plate in the picture below.
+The proportion of each food group in the diet is shown by the different areas occupied by each food group on the plate in the diagram below.
+This article does not apply to children under the age of five.
+If you are receiving medical supervision or special dietary needs, you should check with your doctor regarding your nutritional requirements.

 |